 From the Field: Nuclear Legacy

-The first exhibition, From the Field: Nuclear Legacy, features New Mexico-based program alumni and previous CENTER award winners Sofie Hecht, Meridel Rubenstein, Jane Whitmore, and Will Wilson.
-The exhibition opens May 30, 5:00 - 7:00 pm, and will run through July 11, 2025.
+CENTER’s first exhibition in the new space, From the Field: Nuclear Legacy, features New Mexico-based alumni and previous CENTER award winners Sofie Hecht, Meridel Rubenstein, Jane Whitmore, and Will Wilson.
 The featured work includes stories from New Mexico’s Downwinders, details about Operation Crossroads, where nuclear weapons were detonated in the Marshall Islands, the effects of the Manhattan Project on New Mexico residents, and uranium extraction and processing on the Navajo Nation.
-A free and open-to-the-public moderated panel discussion with the photographers and Curator, Mary Anne Redding from the Turchin Center for the Visual Arts, is scheduled for the afternoon, May 31, at CENTER.

 CENTER has advanced the photographic arts for over thirty years, with a mission to support lens-based projects through education, public platforms, funding, and partnerships.
-This new space is a destination for photographers, curators, collectors of lens-based art, editors, publishers, students, educators, and our whole community, housing CENTER offices, a spacious gallery, classes, and a photographic book library.
+The new CENTER Space includes a burgeoning Photographic Book Library with editions from three decades of program alumni and special friends.

 WHEN • May 30 – July 11, 2025